 Interest rates are set in June for loans disbursed on or after July 1.
 The rates are fixed by the Department of Education based on a rate formula that uses the high yield of the 10-year US Treasury bill rate sold at the “prior to June 1 plus factor (add-ins) points.”
 Regardless of the formula results, interest rates are capped and cannot exceed the cap.
 The chart below shows the rate formulas and caps.

 |Graduate Unsubsidized Loans||T-bill +3.60%||9.50%|

 |PLUS Loans (Graduate and Parent)||T-bill + 4.60%||10.50%|

-Parent PLUS and GradPLUS loans have a fixed interest rate of 7% for loans disbursed between July 1, 2017 and June 30, 2018.
+Parent PLUS and GradPLUS loans have a fixed interest rate of 7.6% for loans disbursed between July 1, 2018 and June 30, 2019.
 An origination fee of 4.264% will be charged by the Department of Education at disbursement prior to October 1, 2019.
 Graduate PLUS loans first disbursed after October 1, 2019 will have fees of 4.236%.
 Origination fees and interest rates may change due to congressional action.

 For each academic year, an application must be completed for a Federal Direct GradPLUS loan.
 New Students and those who have not previously borrowed must complete an MPN for the GradPLUS loan.
 Students who have previously borrowed on their own credit in the graduate program at Delaware Law should not need to complete another MPN.